Memo Rodríguez

-José Guillermo "Memo" Rodríguez (born December 27, 1995) is an American professional soccer player who plays as a midfielder for Major League Soccer club Sporting Kansas City.
+José Guillermo "Memo" Rodríguez (born December 27, 1995) is an American professional soccer player who plays as a midfielder for USL Championship club Sacramento Republic FC.

 Early life

 Rodriguez began his youth career with Houstonians FC, a youth soccer team in Houston, Texas.
 He joined the Houston Dynamo academy in 2011 at the age of 15.
 Rodriguez played in 83 US Soccer Development Academy games while with the Dynamo academy, scoring 18 goals.
 He was named as the Dynamo Academy Players' Player of the Year in both 2012 and 2013.
 Rodriguez also trained with the Dynamo first teams for spells during the 2013 and 2014 seasons.